 9. Ask your audience for inspiration

 It’s all very well telling your audience how great you are but why not get your community to do the work for you?
+Have them provide creative tweet ideas.
 When singer Emeli Sandé was working on a song as part of her new collaboration with Jaguar XE, she turned to her Twitter audience to come up with the inspiration to help.

 10. Use the power of storytelling